www.scantips.com

 Doubled aperture Area (for 2x exposure) is 2 × PI × r² = PI × (√2 × r)²

-Increasing the aperture radius by √2 doubles its Area which doubles its exposure which is 1 EV.
-The f/Stop Numbers themselves also increase in √2 steps (for full stops), so that each doubled area step is a 2x exposure of 1 EV.
+Increasing the aperture radius by √2 doubles it's Area which doubles it's exposure which is 1 EV.
+The f/stop Numbers themselves also increase in √2 steps (for full stops), so that each doubled area step is a 2x exposure of 1 EV.

-So doubled aperture areas increment exposure in steps of 1 EV (2x), but the f/Stop Number does those exposure 2x increments in aperture steps of √2.
-Stop Number is the exponent of √2, and f/Stop Number increments as √2 × previous Stop Number.
+So doubled aperture areas increment exposure in steps of 1 EV (2x), but the f/stop Number does those exposure 2x increments in aperture steps of √2.
+Stop Number is the exponent of √2, and f/stop Number increments as √2 × previous Stop Number.

-The beginning point is √20 = f/1. √2 and √21 are 1.4142, so each full f/Stop Number is 1.4142 x the previous f/Stop Number, each of which is a 2x stop of 1 EV exposure change.
+The beginning base point is √20 = f/1. √21 is 1.4142, and each full f/stop Number is 1.4142 x the previous f/stop Number, each of which is a 2x stop of 1 EV exposure change.
+Wider than f/1 becomes a negative Stop Number.

 The approximated Nominal values are close enough for human thinking, but are not precise enough for computing.
 Nominal values are just various arbitrary approximations established by years of convention, and so their values cannot be computed.
 Therefore the precise values cannot be computed from the Nominals.
 Nominals are the name we call them, but the Precise values are the actual exact precise design goal, computed to be exact powers of 2 from the Stop Number sequential order, and are the goal targets that the cameras strive to achieve.
 The f/stops are mechanical mechanisms, but today, camera shutter speeds are controlled by a digital computer chip and a quartz crystal chip, like a digital watch.
 Which also keeps time and date for your digital camera.